staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-http.md

 ## Importing the query as a cURL request

 1. Select **Import**.
 1. Paste your cURL command in the request bar.
 Your cURL command must contain a GraphQL endpoint URL and must specify the `POST` request method.
-The request opens in a new tab with the GraphQL endpoint URL you specified and the `POST` request method.
+Postman opens the request in a new tab with the specified GraphQL endpoint URL and the `POST` request method selected.